innovate-invent/innovate-invent.github.io/_posts/2020-08-26-GitHub-Actions-clone-private.md

 ---
 title: Preconfigure git with credentials
 excerpt: Configure git to use credentails when cloning a private repository
-tags: git github actions credentials private repository clone terraform
+tags: [git, github, actions, credentials, private repository, clone, terraform]
 ---

 You may encounter a program that is indirectly trying to use git to access a private repository.
 If this program has no means to configure credentials you might think you are out of luck.